Majed-Alhajj/designing-Hospitality-Robot-structure/README.md

 also there is a place in the robot head so you can use any mobile tablet as a screen.

 also there is a place in the arm to add a hand for other uses.

+Note: there is a pdf file shows the projections of the robot from the top,front and the side.